HeliosProfiles/DCS-F4U-1D-Profile-by-MadKreator37/README.md

 4: Recognition light keying button does not function-- no definitions in cockpit files

-5: Rocket Box Pylon indicator- WIP- not definitions in cockpit files, but should cycle following hotas rocket release command
+5: Rocket Box Pylon indicator- WIP- no definitions in cockpit files, but should cycle following hotas rocket release command

 6: !!!
 Position 6 on C-38 radio channel selector can cause DCS crash-- Reported to Mag3 (causes error in F4U_avionics.dll) !!!